mangelats/FPGUI/README.md

 add(button);
 ```

+### Create or inport an skin
+(Still in progress)
+You can create an skin and make sure that every component follows the same rules.

 ### Easy to handle events
 You only have to set the function you want to the especific public variable.